OpenBao Restore Using MinIO

 Verify Connect Console:

-Navigate to the Connect Console, and select the Service Account to verify that the existing service accounts are present and accessible.
-This confirms that OpenBao’s authentication and authorization mechanisms have been restored correctly.
+In the Connect Console, select Security Service Accounts to verify that existing service accounts are present and accessible.
+This confirms that OpenBao authentication and authorization mechanisms were restored correctly.

 Post-Restore Configuration

-Once the verification is complete, update your values.yaml to turn off restore mode and return to normal operations:
+Once verification is complete, update your values.yaml file to turn off restore mode and return to normal operations:

 1. Set openbao.s3RestoreConfig.enabled to false.